CHARTER CITY TORONTO

 and pass a single-province amendment to the Canadian Constitution.

-This would ensure that no changes could be
+It would ensure that no changes could be

 "At the heart of the Charter is the concept that cities...should and can

-be responsible for governing all those aspects of urban life that can be implemented locally,
+be responsible for governing all those aspects of urban life that can be implemented locally, but need to have the requisite resources and authority to do it well."

 --Alan Broadbent, CEO Avana Capital Corporation, 2000